 - Belladonna: A woman needing this homeopathic remedy will generally feel throbbing pains that can be worse on the right side.
+Pain can also be felt in the limbs and back.
 The cramping often comes on very suddenly and violently.
 There can be a sensation of fullness in the uterus as well.
-The flow is often profuse, bright red and at times, gushing.
-Motion of any kind will exacerbate the pain.
+The flow is often profuse, bright red, and at times, gushing.
+Pain is often worse in the morning and worse motion.

-- Cactus grandifolia: Someone needing this homeopathic remedy suffers with extremely painful cramps – the cramps feel as though there is a tight, gripping band across the abdomen.
-In some cases, your patient will actually cry out with pain.
-The flow tends to be clotted - with pain as each clot is passed.
-There may also be throbbing pain near the ovary.
+- Cactus grandifolia: Someone needing this homeopathic remedy suffers from extremely painful cramps (often worse in the evening).
+The cramps feel as though there is a tight, gripping band across the abdomen.
+In some cases, your patient will cry out with pain.
+The flow tends to be clotted and with pain as each clot is passed and can be scanty.
+There may also be throbbing pain near the ovaries.

 - Chamomilla: A woman needing this homeopathic remedy will experience intense, labor-like pain with the flow.
 The pain can be felt extending down the inner thighs.
-The flow itself is often profuse, dark and clotted with occasional gushing of bright red blood.
+The flow itself is often profuse, dark, and clotted with occasional gushing of bright red blood.
 Patients needing this remedy are often hypersensitive to pain and exceptionally irritable and cranky.
-They often feel better from rocking and from cold applications and worse while lying in bed.
+Bouts of anger can exacerbate menstrual colic.
+Those needing this remedy often feel better from rocking and from cold applications and worse while lying in bed.

-- Colocynthis: Someone needing this homeopathic remedy will experience cramping that is less painful if they bend double or put hard pressure on the painful area (this is a keynote for this remedy).
+- Colocynthis: Someone needing this homeopathic remedy will experience cramping that is less painful if they bend double or put hard pressure on the painful area (this is a key feature of this remedy).
 The pain may be so intense that they vomit.
 This patient may also be irritable and cranky.
-They are often worse from anger and from lying on the painless side (better from pressure).
+They can feel worse from eating or drinking and are often worse from anger and from lying on the painless side (better from pressure).

-- Nux vomica: Someone needing this homeopathic remedy will have the classic Nux vomica picture – irritable, impatient, easily offended and chilly (this last point being perhaps more pronounced with the pain).
-The cramping can at times extend over the whole body and they may also feel an urge for a bowel movement with each painful cramp.
-The flow is typically early, profuse and lasts too long.
+- Nux vomica: Someone needing this homeopathic remedy will have the classic Nux vomica picture—irritable, impatient, easily offended, and chilly (this last point being perhaps more pronounced with the pain).
+The cramping can extend over much of the torso and extend to the knees and at times be described as a twisting pain.
+A person needing this remedy may also feel an unsuccessful urge for a bowel movement with each painful cramp.
+The flow is typically early, profuse, and lasts too long.

 How to dose:

-Dose with either a 30C or 200C potency to start - placing one pellet under the tongue or one pellet in water, stirring vigorously and taking teaspoon doses as needed.
+Dose with either a 30C or 200C potency to start by placing one pellet under the tongue or one pellet in water, stirring vigorously, and taking teaspoon doses as needed.
 Always cease dosing when relief begins and only redose if symptoms again worsen.
-As with any medical condition, consult with your physician if you have any concerns about the severity of your condition as it may first require medical diagnosis and/or intervention and monitoring.
+As with any medical condition, consult with your physician if you have any concerns about the severity of your condition, as it may first require medical diagnosis and/or intervention and monitoring.

-Remember - the key to choosing the correct remedy is ALWAYS the same.
-Match the characteristic symptoms of the patient to the characteristic symptoms produced by our many remedies – choosing the remedy with the most similar characteristics.
+Remember, the key to choosing the correct remedy is ALWAYS the same.
+Match the characteristic symptoms of the patient to the characteristic symptoms produced by our many remedies by choosing the remedy with the most similar characteristics.
 If you try a few remedies with disappointing results, don’t give up!
 If you can see a professional homeopath and determine the “general” remedy you need overall, this step will surely help with the cramps and any other PMS symptoms you experience.